The E-Reader Device Is Dying A Rapid Death

 So what is going on here?

-First, in a report on The Demographics of Device Ownership in the US, Pew Research offer the following summary of e-reader device ownership.
+First, in a report on The Demographics of Device Ownership in the US, Pew Research offers the following summary of e-reader device ownership.

 Popularity of e-readers declines